Gold872/elastic-dashboard/docs/additional-features-and-references/widgets-list-and-properties-reference.md

 ### Information about Properties

-Every widget has properties, with settings such as where to receive information, update frequency, and customization options.
-By default, every topic has 2 properties, `topic` (String), and `period` (double).
+Every widget has properties, with settings such as where to receive information, update frequency, and unique customization options.
+By default, every widget has 2 properties, `topic` (String), and `period` (double).

+The `topic` property specifies where to stream data from on NetworkTables, and `period` determines the update frequency of the widget.

 ## Single-Topic Widgets